Configure Prisma Access Colo-Connect

 • (Optional) Enter the BGP MD5 Secret.

-5. Retrieve the Pairing Key and complete your partner interconnect configuration in GCP.
+7. Copy the Pairing Key or keys and complete your partner interconnect configuration.

-You use this pairing key when you set up the partner interconnect in the Colo.
+You use this pairing key or keys when you set up the partner interconnect in the Colo.

 When you first onboard a new connection, the Status in the Connections area shows a Status of PENDING_PARTNER and a BGP Status of DOWN.
 To bring the connection status to ACTIVE, retrieve the pairing key and input in the connection at the Colo.

-3. Paste the Pairing Key in the Colo VLAN.
+2. Paste the Pairing Key or keys in the Colo VLAN.

-10. Check the connection details, including the Pairing Key, of the Colo-Connect connections by going to WorkflowsPrisma Access SetupColo Connect.
+12. Check the connection details, including the Pairing Key or keys, of the Colo-Connect connections by going to ConfigurationColo Connect.

 Configure Prisma Access Colo-Connect—Deployments Using Dedicated Interconnects